A new vision for tech in Chicago

 “I hoped to be able to get a better understanding of what software engineering is like in the real world to start getting a feel for what areas I may be interested in.” —Chenille Lawrence (she/her), a UIC Engineering junior studying computer science.

 “Last summer, I took an introductory programming course in Python offered by Break Through Tech Chicago.
 It completely changed my life because from thereon, I started studying computer science.
 I never experienced such passion for something since I was a kid.
 For the first time, I imagined myself as a computer scientist and an engineer.
-So I decided to go along with the flow and take on the Sprinternship.” —Trish Le (they/them/theirs), a UIC Engineering junior studying data science with a concentration in computer science.
+So I decided to go along with the flow and take on the Sprinternship.” —Trish Le (they/them/their), a UIC Engineering junior studying data science with a concentration in computer science.

 “Although we learn so much in the classroom, I wanted a chance to apply that knowledge and gain hands-on industry skills that I would not typically get at school.” —Jessica Alba (she/her), a May 2022 UIC Liberal Arts and Sciences graduate in mathematics and computer science.